Adam4lexander/Spoke/README.md

 **Spoke** is a tiny declarative reactivity engine for Unity.

-It lets you write gameplay logic that reacts to state automatically — no flag-checking, no brittle events, no manual cleanup.
+It lets you write gameplay logic that reacts to state automatically: no flag-checking, no brittle events, no manual cleanup.

 Instead of scattering logic across `Update()`, `OnEnable()`, and coroutines, Spoke structures it into **scoped, self-cleaning blocks** that mount and unmount on their own.
 For eventful logic, **you can often remove** `Update()` completely.